portworx/px-docs/scheduler/docker/docker-plugin.md

 * TOC
 {:toc}

+Starting with Docker v1.13, the Docker has introduced a "managed plugin system", together with a new "v2 plugin architecture".
+Please note that the "legacy plugin system" (Docker v1.12 plugins) is still fully supported in the newer Docker versions.

-To install and configure PX as a Docker Plugin, use the command-line steps in this section.
+To install and configure Portworx v2 Docker Plugin, please use the steps below.

 ### Install PX plugin

-To install Portworx as V2 Docker plugin follow these steps
+Before installing the plugin, please create the following directories on the host system:

 ```
-$ mkdir -p /etc/pwx
-$ mkdir -p /opt/pwx/bin
-$ mkdir -p /var/lib/osd
-$ mkdir -p /var/cores
+$ sudo mkdir -p /etc/pwx /opt/pwx/bin /var/lib/osd /var/cores
 ```

-We need to create these directories on the host, so that the plugin can export ```pxctl``` CLI onto the host and also a few configuration files.
+* these directories are no longer created automatically via v2 Docker plugin, but will be required so that PX-plugin can export ```pxctl``` CLI onto the host, share configuration files, etc.

->**Important:**<br/>The `--alias pxd` option is important if you are upgrading from a non-plugin Portworx install to this plugin-based method.
-Once the plugin install is complete, remove the legacy Portworx socket file at `/run/docker/plugins/pxd.sock`
+Also make sure you have your key-value database ready (ie. preinstall `etcd`), and have some extra disk-storage (ie. `/dev/sdc` disk).

+To install Portworx as V2 Docker plugin, please run:

 ```
-$ sudo docker plugin install portworx/px:latest --alias pxd opts="-k etcd://myetc.company.com:2379 -c MY_CLUSTER_ID -s /dev/xvdb -s /dev/xvdc"
+$ sudo docker plugin install portworx/px:latest --alias pxd \
+  opts="-k etcd://myetc.company.com:2379 -c MY_CLUSTER_ID -s /dev/sdc"

-Plugin "portworx/px:latest" is requesting the following
+Plugin "portworx/px:latest" is requesting the following privileges:
-privileges:
  - network: [host]
  - mount: [/dev]
  - mount: [/etc/pwx]